The Way to Eden: In Star Trek

 The original script, as written by Fontana, would have provided much background on McCoy, including an unsuccessful marriage which led him into Starfleet (which was later incorporated into the alternate reality of the 2009 film Star Trek).
-Joanna herself was mentioned in the animated Star Trek episode "The Survivor".
+Joanna, McCoy's daughter, was herself mentioned in the animated Star Trek episode "The Survivor".
 Ms McCoy's backstory was later incorporated into the non-canonical novels Planet of Judgment, Shadows on the Sun, Crisis on Centaurus, and also in the Marvel Comics Star Trek book (1980), married to a Vulcan and still hostile to her father.
 The McCoy of the alternate reality's backstory—minus Joanna—was also featured in an issue of the continuation comic book based on the alternate realty, Star Trek, published by IDW from 2009 to 2013.

 In a 2009 interview with The A.V.
 Club, Charles Napier recalled being invited to star again on Star Trek, as part of an anniversary celebration.
 He agreed to appear only if he could play a military character and not "wear that silly shirt again".
 His next Star Trek character would be General Denning in the Star Trek: Deep Space Nine episode "Little Green Men".